-The decrease in general and administrative expenses of \$156,000 for the three month period was primarily due to decreases in litigation costs of \$107,000, costs associated with operating a publicly traded company of \$257,000, general operating costs of \$20,000, and travel and meeting expense of \$15,000.
-The decreases were offset by an increase in personnel costs of \$136,000 and stock-based compensation costs of \$107,000.
+The increase in general and administrative expenses of \$157,000 for the three month period was primarily due to an increase in stock-based compensation costs of \$372,000.
+The increase was offset by decreases in litigation costs of \$106,000, personnel costs of \$30,000, costs associated with operating a publicly traded company of \$24,000 and general operating costs of \$29,000, and travel and meetings expense of \$26,000.
+As noted above, we expect our general and administrative expenses to increase in future periods.
+As noted above, we expect our general and administrative expense to increase in future periods.